samietex/Churn_Modelling_ANN/README.md

 * Matplotlib.pyplot
 * Keras

->The Pandas library was used in reading the CSV format of the dataset and for also performing some data wrangling and cleaning practices.
+The Pandas library was utilized for reading and handling the dataset in CSV format, as well as for data wrangling and cleaning operations.

->The ScikitLearn library was used in various machine learning related tasks like splitting of the dataset, feature scaling of the dataset, and for describing the performance of the model.
-Since this project is focused on using Artificial Intelligence, I couldn't use the ScikitLearn library for building some other machine learning models.
+ScikitLearn was employed for tasks such as dataset splitting, feature scaling, and performance evaluation.
+However, since the focus of this project is on utilizing Artificial Intelligence, ScikitLearn was not used for building other machine learning models.

+Numpy was utilized for array operations, while Matplotlib.pyplot was employed for plotting correlations and results.

->The Numpy library was used in dealing with arrays.
-Some correlations and results were plotted using the Matplotlib library, while Keras was used in building the Artificial Neural Network layers, and the classification model using the `Relu` and `Sigmoid` activation function, and the `Adam` optimizer.
+Keras was used for constructing the layers of the Artificial Neural Network and building the classification model, utilizing the `Relu` and `Sigmoid` activation functions, as well as the `Adam` optimizer.